-- 53. (1) A public body that, pursuant to any written General authorization - (a) accepts the filing of documents, or obtains information in any form; - (b) requires that documents be created or retained; - (c) requires documents, records or information to be provided or retained in their original form; or - (d) issues any permit, licence or approval, may, notwithstanding anything to the contrary in such written law, carry out those functions by electronic means.
+- 53. (1) A public body that, pursuant to any written law- - (a) accepts the filing of documents, or obtains information in any form; - (b) requires that documents be created or retained; - (c) requires documents, records or information to be provided or retained in their original form; - (d) issues any permit, licence or approval; or - (e) collects revenue or makes payments; and may, notwithstanding anything to the contrary in such written law, carry out those functions by electronic means.